zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 ## But why the behavior of resizing is different?

-The definitions of scaling functions are mathematical and should never be a function of the library being used.
+The definition of scaling function is mathematical and should never be a function of the library being used.
 Unfortunately, implementations differ across commonly-used libraries and mainly comes from how it is done the **interpolation**.

 Typically, to avoid the creation of sampling artifacts, image transformations are done in reverse order that is from destination to source.
 In practice, for each pixel $$(x,y)$$ of the destination image, you need to compute the coordinates of the corresponding pixel in the input image and copy the pixel value: